 Dose-Response Relationship of Specific Training to Reduce Chronic Neck Pain and Disability

-Three articles on PainSci cite Nikander 2006: 1.
+Three pages on PainSci cite Nikander 2006: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Endurance Training for Pain & Rehab 3.
 Strength Training for Pain & Injury Rehab

 PainSci notes on Nikander 2006: